nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/critical_objects/02_spray_to_play/index.md

 {{< figure src="img/IMG_8813.JPG" alt="..." caption="[ Idea with Water Spray Game ]" >}}

-Here is my breakdown of my idea:
+Here is the breakdown of my idea:

 *Topic*